Astrophotography Image Processing in Photoshop [Step by Step]

 What might look good on Friday, looks like a complete mess by Sunday.
 Rest assured, it’s part of the process.
 Every astrophotographer does the same thing.
 Just have fun!

-Post Processing in Adobe Photoshop: Step by Step Guide
+Image Processing in Photoshop: Step by Step

 Now on to the fun part of this astrophotography tutorial, the processing.
 Using the 9 steps below, I will show you how to turn your dull original file into a colorful cosmic work of art.